 Here’s a video pressing those main buttons on top of the CPU.

 and here’s a video trying out the volume buttons on the left side of the CPU.
 It goes up to 15 (they went past 11! haha) and it’s pretty loud.

 Updated Nov, 2018, now that the TMG’s are now available.

 This is where it gets interesting.
 This setup will retail for $629 for a dual head system.
 A set of quads will retail for $899.
 Each additional head will cost $170 plus $25 for the cable, so effectively $175.

 The ALP starts at $749.

 Add HiFi and Bluetooth to it like the TMG has and you’re at $949.
 That’s almost double the price.

 Price isn’t everything though of course.
 Jammers are something that need to stay regularly up to date against the latest threats and customer service is a big deal too in case something goes wrong.
 So far they’ve been doing an excellent job with very active development prior to launch.
 TMG has been available for many years overseas, but they’re new to the US and so they haven’t yet had the opportunity to prove themselves over the long term.
-To help address this concern, they’ve chosen to go with high quality components and they’re going to be offering their jammer with a three year warranty which is great.
+To help address this concern, they’ve chosen to go with high quality components and they’re going to be offering their jammer with a two year warranty which is great.
 I’m looking forward to seeing how they fare over time.